 Arts and culture writer Eddie Saint-Jean (below) arrives for the opening of the Care, Contagion, Community, Self & Other exhibition at Autograph ABP, Shoreditch to find the very first work he sees mirrors the everyday reality of Covid Britain – but on closer examination, it’s a more personal discourse on life during the pandemic.

 10 artists were commissioned for this pandemic-themed exhibition and Dexter McLean’s series of photographic portraits of those who contributed in some way to his care during the pandemic was selected to lead visitors into the front gallery.
 There’s a telling ‘familiar’ in their stark power and those masked features leaving just the eyes as windows to the soul speak to us in a way that is immediately felt but less easily read.

-Also you might be interested to know the gallery was designed by Ghanian-British architect Sir David Frank Adjaye OBE RA.
-While visiting the exhibition you may want to check out the cool checkerboard-style exterior.
+Also, you might be interested to know the gallery was designed by Ghanaian-British architect Sir David Frank Adjaye OBE RA.
+While visiting the exhibition you may want to check out the cool, chessboard-style exterior!

 Below, the full list of commissioned artists.

 Curated by Renée Mussai, Mark Sealy and Bindi Vora

 Writer Eddie Saint-Jean is an arts and culture writer who reviews the London art scene and is a familiar face at many exhibitions and private views in the capital.
 He is also an artist working in moving image and photography.
 His former studies in Visual Theories in Art and Film permeate his career as a journalist, artist and filmmaker.